kdoore/CS1335-Documentation/_build/html/_sources/ArrayList.txt

 		         for(int i=(drops.size()-1 ); i > 0 ; i--){
 		         	Drop d = drops.get(i);

 		         //change all of the following code so we're using d instead of drops[i]

+		         // REMEMBER:  we should remove a drop if it's been hit or is finished, we need to use the current
+		         //index

+		          drops.remove(i);

 		       }